carbon-language/carbon-lang/llvm/docs/Vectorizers.rst

 Performance
 -----------

-This section shows the the execution time of Clang on a simple benchmark:
+This section shows the execution time of Clang on a simple benchmark:
 `gcc-loops <http://llvm.org/viewvc/llvm-project/test-suite/trunk/SingleSource/UnitTests/Vectorizer/>`_.
 This benchmarks is a collection of loops from the GCC autovectorization `page <http://gcc.gnu.org/projects/tree-ssa/vectorization.html>`_ by Dorit Nuzman.